-With an MSc in Engineering - Electronics you will be a specialist in power electronics and embedded systems which are found in almost all electronic equipment today.
+With an MSc in Engineering - Electronics you will be a specialist in power electronics and embedded systems, which are found in almost all electronic equipment today.
 You will learn to combine the two academic fields in practice and thereby play a central role in the development of the future's intelligent products.
-For example, hybrid and electric cars use power electronics and intelligent control to ensure reduced energy consumption.
+For example, hybrid and electric cars use power electronics and intelligent control systems to reduce the energy consumption.

 As an engineering student at SDU Sønderborg, you are guaranteed your first job when you finish your MSc studies (applies for students starting from September 2020).
 Read more about the unique “first job guarantee” scheme.

 Most electronics today contain power electronics and embedded systems in one form or another and this trend is on the rise with future products and production becoming increasingly intelligent and energy-optimized.
 This means that more and more electronics are based on power electronics, embedded systems and control technology.
 Therefore, there is a demand for electronic engineers with expertise in these fields.